Bio2Byte/simsapiper/README.md

 - Sequence IDs:
     If **--retrieve**: use Uniprot ID as sequence ID to enable retrieval from [AlphaFold Database](https://alphafold.ebi.ac.uk)

-Notes:No spaces in the filename(s), use '_' for example instead
+Notes: No spaces in the filename(s) allowed, use '_' for example instead

 ### Structural input (--structures)